-- 1 To qualify for the Bachelor of Business a student must achieve 360 points by successfully completing one of the following: - (a) Bachelor of Business single major - (i) core papers: 195 points with 45 points at level 6 and 60 points at level 7 and - (ii) a major: of at least 90 points from one of the majors identified in these regulations with at least 45 points at level 6 and 45 points at level 7 and - (iii) the remaining points from papers listed in the Bachelor of Business Table. - (b) Bachelor of Business double major - core papers: 195 points with 45 points at level 6 and 60 points at level 7 and - (ii) two majors: at least 150 points from two majors identified in these regulations which must conform to the requirements of each major and - (iii) 15 points from papers listed in the Bachelor of Business Table. - 2 A student would normally be expected to complete 475110, 475120, 475130 and/or 476140 before being permitted to enrol in papers for majors and minors. - 3 A student must undertake 477810 Cooperative Education in at least one of their chosen majors2. - 4 A student may substitute papers in 1(a)(iii) and 1(b)(iii) above with papers from any other bachelor's degree with the approval of the programme leader. - A student undertaking an International Business major must complete 60 points at either level 6 or level 7 obtained through overseas study approved by the Associate Dean International by enrolling in one of the International Exchange papers listed in the Bachelor of Business Table, or by completing 477810 Cooperative Education overseas.
+- 1 To qualify for the Bachelor of Business a student must achieve 360 points by successfully completing one of the following: - (a) Bachelor of Business single major - (i) core papers: 150 points with 60 points at level 7 and - (ii) a major: of at least 90 points from one of the majors identified in these regulations with at least 45 points at level 6 and 45 points at level 7 and - (iii) the remaining points, including at least 30 points at level 6 or above, from papers listed in the Bachelor of Business Table, or from any other bachelor's degree from this University. - (b) Bachelor of Business double major - (i) core papers: 150 points with 60 points at level 7 and - (ii) two majors: at least 150 points from two majors identified in these regulations which must conform to the requirements of each major and - (iii) any remaining points from papers listed in the Bachelor of Business Table, or from any other bachelor's degree from this University. - 2 A student would normally be expected to achieve the points required in core papers at level 5 before being permitted to enrol in papers at level 6. - 3 A student must undertake 4778102 Cooperative Education in at least one of their chosen majors. - 4 A student undertaking an International Business major must complete 60 points at either level 6 or level 7 obtained through overseas study approved by the Associate Dean International by enrolling in one of the International Exchange papers listed in the Bachelor of Business Table, or by completing 477810 Cooperative Education overseas.

-6 A student may choose an additional major or minor.
-The completion requirements are set out in the Additional Majors and Minors Regulations on page 441.
+5 A student may choose an additional major or minor.
+The completion requirements are set out in the Additional Majors and Minors Regulations on page 451.